hagemon/KWFillBlankViewController/README.md

 <img style="-webkit-user-select: none;" src="./ScreenShots/KWFillBlankTextView.png" width="241" height="47">
 </p>

-- If you want to do something when clicking hte blank ,just follow the UITextViewDelegate and using code beneath
+- If you want to do something when clicking the blank ,just follow the UITextViewDelegate and using code beneath

 ```swift
 func textView(textView: UITextView, shouldInteractWithURL URL: NSURL, inRange characterRange: NSRange) -> Bool {